Search our Site

 • Consider annual breast MRI

-• Factors to consider: age, breast density, family history, gene involved
+• Factors to consider: lifetime breast cancer risk based on validated risk model (e.g CanRisk), age, breast density, family history, gene involved

 Breast: Assigned Male At Birth (AMAB)

-For those AMAB who carry a P/LP variant in the BRCA1 or BRCA2 gene, the recommendations are:3
+For those AMAB who carry a P/LP variant in the BRCA1, BRCA2 or PALB2 gene, the recommendations are:3

 • Breast self-exam training and education